 This criterion defines the roles of and minimum requirements for mechanical ventilation systems in new low-rise residential buildings.

-This criterion applies to spaces intended for human occupancy within single-family houses and multifamily structures of three stories or fewer above grade, including manufactured and modular houses.
+This criterion applies to spaces intended for human occupancy within single-family houses and multifamily structures including apartment buildings, condominiums, townhouses, manufactured and modular houses.

 acceptable indoor air quality: air toward which a substantial majority of occupants would have no dissatisfaction with respect to odor and sensory irritation.